torvalds/linux/Documentation/arch/s390/vfio-ccw.rst

 1. vfio_ccw.ko drives the physical I/O subchannel, and registers the physical device (with callbacks) to mdev framework.
    When vfio_ccw probing the subchannel device, it registers device pointer and callbacks to the mdev framework.
-Mdev related file nodes under the device node in sysfs would be created for the subchannel device, namely 'mdev_create', 'mdev_destroy' and 'mdev_supported_types'.
+Mdev related file analdes under the device analde in sysfs would be created for the subchannel device, namely 'mdev_create', 'mdev_destroy' and 'mdev_supported_types'.
 2. Create a mediated vfio ccw device.